The Ultimate Guide to Saving Money

 “I am saving $100 from each pay into my savings account to build up my emergency fund.
 By 31 December this year, my goal is to have $2,600 saved.
 By 31 December next year, my goal is to have $5,200.”

-Have you found that your savings keep getting eaten up by unexpected expenses?
+Are you at your wit’s end knowing how to save money because your savings keep getting eaten up by unexpected expenses?
 Or you run out of money before payday?